SanderMertens/flecs/README.md

 # reflECS

 ## Overview
 Reflecs is a C99 implementation of the Entity Component System.
-It is optimized for usage as a backend microservice, with pluggable interfaces for persistency and realtime data synchronization.
+It is optimized for usage as a microservice API, with pluggable interfaces for persistency and realtime data synchronization.

 The highlights of reflECS are:
  - Small codebase, easy to embed